0/SpanishAcquisition/docs/_sources/user/gui/display/table.txt

 Column types
 ************

 The panel is able to recognize certain data types: scalars, lists, and strings.
-Scalars are any real numbers; lists are number sequences with a particular syntax; and everything else is considered to be a string.
+Scalars are any real numbers, lists are number sequences with a particular syntax, and everything else is considered to be a string.

 Lists are of the form::

    [(number, number), (number, number), ...]

 This is the format used by the :ref:`data_capture` panel for export of list data.
-Therefore, the exported list data is identified as special by the tabular display panel.

 .. _tabular_display_data_filters: